 Our learners and staff are our greatest asset.
 We are deeply committed to recruiting, developing, nurturing and retaining talented and committed colleagues who work towards our vision, Shaping Positive Futures.
 As such, we are dedicated to the provision of high-quality professional development and support and strive to ensure our focus on investing in our people is at the centre of our culture and practice.
 We work in partnership with local and national providers to ensure provision of a ‘golden thread’ of professional development for colleagues at all career stages.

-School ECT Induction Tutors - David Hilton (Cottingham), Lindsay Lindsay (Croxby), Claire Groak (Hessle and Penshurst), Julia Lovel (Holderness), Sue Issatt (Howden), Victoria White (Keyingham), Steve McKelvie (Winifred Holtby), Gavin Clark (Wolfreton).
+School ECT Induction Tutors - David Hilton (Cottingham), Lindsay Lindsay (Croxby), Claire Groak (Hessle and Penshurst), Julia Lovel (Holderness), Sue Issatt (Howden), Victoria White (Keyingham), Gail Rule (Winifred Holtby), Rachel Appleyard (Wolfreton).

 ‘The quality of teaching is the single most important in-school factor in improving outcomes for pupils – and it is particularly important for pupils from disadvantaged backgrounds.
 No one is born a great teacher.
 Great teachers continuously improve over time, benefitting from the mentoring of expert colleagues and a structured introduction to the core body of knowledge, skills and behaviours that define great teaching’